International Professional Development (IPD) Program

 Who are the instructors?

 IPD is staffed by dedicated professionals in international education.
 Most of our staff and instructors have advanced degrees in either English as a Second Language or a related field, and they have significant experience living and working overseas.
-In addition, most have significant experience in the world of business as professionals themselves or as teachers or trainers.
-You can learn more about our current Intensive English instructors here.
+In addition, most have significant experience in the world of business as professionals themselves or as instructors or trainers.

 What are some of the other advantages to IPD?